IRamNoc/iznes/readme.md

 # Introduction
 Core Persist is a module that contains the form state saving tool.

-Parts:
+Architecture:
-* A UI Component that is used to trigger a save or recover.
+* A module that declares the directive and provides the service to allow easy importing into other modules.
-* A module that contains all parts of the system, used to import the UI comoonent and the directive for use on forms.
+* The self contained service deals with storing the form data and recovering it.
-* A service in the persis module, that stores all the form data on the membership DB.
+* A directive that initialises and registers with the service, automatically recovering the form state.

 # Usage:
-## 1. Import the `Persist Module` and render the Controls.
+## 1. Import the `Persist Module`.

-Import the `Persist Module` into a component that is always rendered while forms are rendered, and then insert the Persist Controls into the component.
+Import the `Persist Module` into your module.
+The component that contains the form that you wish to use the directive with must be declared in that module.

 ```typescript
 import {PersistModule} from "@setl/core-persist";